webdev23/shelix/README.md

 The goal is to obtain the most of our keyboard with a symbiosis of tools that work well together.

-Feel free to rename, delete, edit elements inside the "scripts" directory, as it's best for you.

 Contributions and suggestions are welcome!

 ### System dependencies